The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Results: Geometry Across Domains

+Each discharge corresponds to a constant-current load, with currents ranging approximately between $2$~A and $4$~A depending on the experimental protocol.
+While the nominal capacity of each cell decreases gradually over hundreds of cycles due to aging, each individual discharge curve represents a physically constrained realization of the underlying electrochemical system at a given degradation state.

-Despite progressive capacity fade due to aging, the discharge manifold remains compact at any given degradation state.
-The voltage profile $V(t)$ exhibits characteristic morphology: an initial plateau regime, a gradual nonlinear decay, and a sharp terminal cutoff---all arising from the thermodynamics of lithium intercalation and internal resistance growth.
+Despite long-term non-stationarity across cycles, the instantaneous discharge manifold at any fixed aging stage remains compact.
+The voltage profile $V(t)$ exhibits a characteristic morphology shared across cells: an initial transient, a quasi-linear plateau regime, a nonlinear decay phase, and a sharp terminal cutoff associated with lithium depletion and increased internal resistance.